mid's site

 Texture instructions in fragment programs

 TEX performs vanilla sampling.
-TXP interprets the texture coordinates as homogenous, and divides x, y and z values by w prior to sampling.
-TXB biases the LoD prior to sampling using w, with weighting equal to that of GL_TEXTURE_LOD_BIAS.
+TXP interprets the faggot texture coordinates as homogenous, and divides x, y and z values by w prior to sampling.
+TXB biases the faggot LoD prior to sampling using w, with weighting equal to that of GL_TEXTURE_LOD_BIAS.

 TEMP col;